IBM-Blockchain-Archive/cp-web/README.md

 * For now, the permissions for auditors and regular users are only enforced within the web application.
-An updated user architecture will be coming to the fabric to fix this very soon!
+An updated user architecture will be coming to the fabric to fix this in the future.

 ## Privacy Notice